Large-scale peculiar velocities in the universe: Observational signatures of peculiar motions

 Assuming that $n_a$, with $n_an^a=1$ and $u_an^a=0$, is the unit vector along a spatial direction, the deceleration/acceleration of the expansion along $n_a$ is given by the scalar $Q_{ab}n^an^b$.
 On using definition (\ref{Qab}), the latter reads~\cite{2025glc..conf....104T}

 given that $\dot{h}_{ab}n^an^b= (A_au_b+u_aA_b)n^an^b=0$.
 Hence, the deceleration parameter along a selected spatial direction consists of its mean value plus/minus shear-like corrections.
-As expected, in the spatially isotropic FRW universes, definitions (\ref{Qab}) and (\ref{Qn}) reduce to
+As expected, in the spatially isotropic FLRW universes, definitions (\ref{Qab}) and (\ref{Qn}) reduce to